Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 scripting define is enabled.
 Thus, Entities Graphics builds entity hierarchies like this:

--   If single material or scripting define set and not skinned
+-   If single material or scripting define set and renderer is not a skinned mesh
     -   primaryEntity – all rendering components
 -   Otherwise
     -   primaryEntity – no rendering components